content-left-bg.png

 • Consider schools’ applications to modify the PAF.

-Assistant Director-General, Finance and Chief Finance Officer
+Assistant Director-General, Finance, Procurement and Facilities, and Chief Finance Officer

 Process

-Click here for a diagrammatic view of the process
+Click here for a diagrammatic view of the process.

 2. Seek approval for any proposed variations to this procedure